milindt/sheets/README.md

 *How was your API design process and what was your motivation on the choice of patterns?*
 > I tried to follow REST for the API endpoint developement.
 > Since I followed TDD, not just as test first approach but as way to find design insigths by staying true to the requirements, I found myself refactoring the validations code a bit.
 Instead of hard coding the list of valid sheet names and the sheet name regex, I used strategry pattern to provide these details from outside.
 This means we can easily change these settings/configuration without changing much of the code.
 This sepration was evident when we defined a separate stratergy for test cases, which is always a good practice to follow.

+## Future improvements
+I tried to stay true to the requirements and did not write anything which was not specified, not even validation for the recepients.
+Now that we have the test coverage, it will be a lot easier to add a new feature, without compromising the exisisting functionality.